 This place roughly an hour away from the capital should have been one of the most picturesque and inviting in all of Iceland.
 Its location excellent on a small rocky peninsula jutting out into the ocean.
 The place even has, uniquely in Iceland, its own little island, Brakarey, within the town limits.

 Alas, it was not to be.
 Even if you are taken by the appearance of the town when getting close for a few minutes all hope dies the minute you cross the town limits and find yourself surrounded by no less than four gas-stations and supermarkets upon supermarkets.
-Not to mention throngs of people and heavy traffic on a decent summer´s day.
+Not to mention throngs of people and rather heavy traffic by Icelandic standards on most summer days.

 Nature certainly did its best here but mankind, as is often the case, made a mess of things.
 As a result, instead of being a natural draw for any tourist the best this place can do now is serve as a pit stop for people going elsewhere.
 Sadly, they don´t even seem to care.

 Arguably the most interesting thing here is the oldest part of town on the western tip right by Brokarey island where the harbor is located.
 Mind you, it is not anything mind-blowing but certainly worth your time.
 You´ll find here not only the town´s oldest buildings but also what used to be the town center which was not so long ago teeming with life as any center should.
 Now, even on the best of days you can walk around here practically undisturbed.
 Which you should do as this part is not very large and a leisurely walk will cover the interesting bits in half an hour or so.